chiru141/chiru141.github.io/_posts/2024-12-07-Growth-of-climate-tech.md

 excerpt_separator: <!--more-->
 ---

-Climate-Tech is a rapidly evolving industry at the intersection of innovation and necessity.
 In 2023, investment in the climate tech industry was $33.3Bn more than the total investment in the Indian start-up ecosystem, which stood at $11.3Bn.

-But is the growth of Climate-Tech driven by Pure Consumer Preferences or Government Policies and Incentives?
+But is the growth of climate-Tech driven by pure consumer preferences or government policies and incentives?

 <!--more-->